NIUaard/DiWakeCyl/README.md

 ```
 python test_Ng_long.py
 ```
-should produce a plot displaying the Green's function  associated to the sum of the first four monopole modes.
+should produce a plot displaying the Green's functions  associated with the sum of the first four monopole modes.

 ## Contributors